pragatipandey-tech/Sales-Insights-and-Profit-Analysis/README.md

 ---

-## 🤝 Contribution
+## 🤝 Contributing

-Contributions, suggestions, and improvements are welcome.
-Feel free to fork the repository and submit a pull request.
+Contributions are welcome!

+1. Fork the repository
+2. Create a new branch
+3. Make your changes
+4. Submit a Pull Request

 ---

 ## 📜 License

-This project is intended for educational and portfolio purposes.
+This project is licensed under the **MIT License**.

+---

+## ⭐ Support

+If you found this project helpful, consider giving it a ⭐ on GitHub!